TULiberalArts/Psychology/pages/next-stops.md

 - [Wayne Mackey](https://liberalarts.temple.edu/about-us/newsroom/alumni-spotlight-wayne-mackey)<br/>
   Postdoctoral fellow in David Heeger’s Computational Neuroimaging Lab at NYU<br/>
   B.A. in Psychology from Temple in 2012<br/>

+## Make Your Declaration
+The College of Liberal Arts has the largest selection of academic offerings at Temple University.
+Our students have the flexibility to explore all of their interests from the humanities and social sciences to business and the media arts.
+- View a complete list of our academic offerings at [liberalarts.temple.edu](http://liberalarts.temple.edu)
+- Register for a tour to visit us at [temple.edu/visit](http://temple.edu/visit)
+- Learn more about transferring to Temple at [temple.edu/transfer](http://temple.edu/transfer)
+- Ready to apply?
+Submit your application online at [admissions.temple.edu/apply](http://admissions.temple.edu/apply)

+## Deadlines
+**February 1**: Freshman Application Deadline for Fall Semester<br/>
+**March 1**: FAFSA Financial Aid Application Deadline<br/>
+**November 1**: Transfer Deadline for Spring Semester<br/>
+**June 1**: Transfer Deadline for Fall Semester<br/>

 ___